 A static high voltage is essentially “trapped” on an insulator (such as plastic film), because there is no electrically conductive path to relieve it.
 Discharging the wrong way means that something “physical” spontaneously becomes that conductive path – and current flows through it to neutralize the charge.
 A worker accidentally becomes the discharge path for static on a plastic film web and “gets zapped.”
 Or, the film discharges against a part of the machinery.
 Discharging the right way eliminates charges immediately after they develop.
 The charged material is exposed to antistatic bars that fill the air with ions carrying positive or negative charges.
 These ions safely neutralize the static charge on the material, preventing hazardous spontaneous discharges.

-Discharging of static electrical charges, or Static Elimination as it is often called, is and essential component in many production processes in the printing, plastics and packaging sectors.
+Discharging of static electrical charges, or Static Elimination as it is often called is an essential component in many production processes in the printing, plastics and packaging sectors.

 Static Discharging (Static Elimination) can be applied in 2 forms: Passive or Active.